ramirocabral/aws-solutions-architect-associate-notes-SAAC03/data_transfer/data_migration/ADS.md

 # Application Discovery Service

 ## TLDR
 Scan your on premise machines and network.
-Upload the gained information to AWS in preparation for a migaration of **servers**.
+Upload the gained information to AWS in preparation for a migration of **servers**.

 ## Types
 You can choose to install an AWS Agent on premise.

 ### Agentless Discovery
-- Get VM inventory, configuration and performance history
+- Get VM inventory, configuration and performance history.
+Works with only with VMWare.

 ### Agent Based Discovery
-- System configuration, system performance, running processes and detail aof the network connections between systems
+- System configuration, system performance, running processes and detail aof the network connections between systems.

 ## Resulting Data
 - Can be viewed in AWS Migrations hub